Mandracord/polProxy/readme.md

 POL Proxy is running on port 51304
 ```
 > [!NOTE]
-> You can now run docker compose up -d to keep it running in the background.
+> You can now run `docker compose -f compose.polproxy.yml -f compose.polproxy.host.yml up -d`
+> to keep it running in the background.

 Launch PlayOnline normally.